-XL still finds a good balance between big artists and being on the lookout for upcoming and emerging new talent, and the company keeps in touch with its underground roots.
+XL is one of the best British music labels and still finds a good balance between big artists and being on the lookout for upcoming and emerging new talent, the company keeps in touch with its underground roots.

-Ninja Tune is probably the best example for an indie label!
+One of the best British music labels, Ninja Tune is probably the best example of an indie label!
 Founded in 1990 with the desire to release experimental electronic music, it has all the characteristics of an indie label.
 To this day, they have stayed true to their roots.
-With incredible acts like Bonobo and Actress, they have a great reputation in British electronic music, and an amazing roster, too!
+With incredible acts like Bonobo, they have a great reputation in British electronic music, and an amazing roster, too!

 Brian Eno, Aphex Twin, and Boards of Canada are just a few of the amazing artists on Warp’s roster.
 A true gem when it comes to experimental, electronic music, Warp Records was founded in 1989.
 They have brought forth many artists (past and present) that changed the game in electronic music.
 Personally, I think they might have the best collection of artists, and never cease to amaze me!